libp2p/specs/pubsub/gossipsub/partial-messages.md

 **Group ID**: An identifier to some Full Message.
 This must not depend on knowing the full message, so it can not simply be a hash of the full message.

+**Group of Partial Messages**: A set of partial messages all belonging to the same group.
+The group may be complete, meaning that all parts are available.
+Or it may be incomplete, meaning some parts are missing.

 ## Motivation

 The main motivation for this extension is optimizing Ethereum's Data